reumandc/InteractingMoranEffects/README.md

 ## Introduction

 This repository can be used to reproduce the analyses behind the paper "How environmental drivers of synchrony interact" and to recompile the latex of the paper.
 Data are also included in the repository.
-The paper has now been accepted for publication in \emph{Ecography} in 2023.
+As of June 2023, the paper has now been accepted for publication in \emph{Ecography}.

 ## How to compile

 If you want to run the unit tests of the function used, make your R working directory equal to the Code directory of the repository and run `testthat::test_dir(".")`.
 This should take less than 1 minute.
-You may have to install and R version or some R packages that you don't have to get these tests to pass.
+You may have to install an R version or some R packages that you don't have to get these tests to pass.
 Keep in mind these tests were run when the paper was written, with versions R and R studio and R packages which were current around then (see below), so no guarantees if a lot of time has passed since then.
 You can always run the code on the (now) old version of R and the packages and it should work then, but you'll have to set that up yourself.
+Yes, I have heard of the checkpoint package, but it's such a pain in the neck...

 To run the codes that reproduce the analyses of the paper, make your R working directory equal to the `Code` directory of the repository and run `source("main.R")`.
 If all dependencies are in place (see below), this will pull data from the `Data` directory and create